 Service of documents and taking of evidence

-The Regulations covering the service of documents and the taking of evidence will no longer apply to the UK following Brexit in the event of a 'no-deal' Brexit.
-For service of documents, the UK will rely on The Hague Service Convention (the "Service Convention") .
+The Regulations covering the service of documents and the taking of evidence will no longer apply to the UK.
+For service of documents, the UK will rely on The Hague Service Convention (the "Service Convention").
 If the Service Convention does not apply, existing UK common law rules and statutes, and/or the national law of the relevant EU member state will apply instead to the issue.

-So far as taking of evidence is concerned, in the event of a 'no-deal' Brexit the UK will rely on the Hague Convention on the Taking of Evidence Abroad (the "Taking of Evidence Convention").
+So far as taking of evidence is concerned the UK will rely on the Hague Convention on the Taking of Evidence Abroad (the "Taking of Evidence Convention").
 In circumstances where the Taking of Evidence Convention will not apply, existing UK common law rules and statutes, and/or the national law of the relevant EU member state will apply instead.

-Overall, the picture is getting clearer and this is welcome.
-But Brexit does mean that for parties who are involved in cross border disputes with an EU dimension some aspects of that litigation may no longer be as simple as before, and local advice will need to be taken increasing the time any dispute will take and of course, the costs involved.
+If the UK and EU are able to agree a Future Relationship Agreement that will provide a framework for future disputes with a cross-border EU/UK element, then this will give some measure of certainty for parties involved in these types of disputes.
+If an agreement cannot be reached by the end of the transition period, then for parties who are involved in cross border disputes with an EU dimension, some aspects of that litigation may no longer be as simple as before, and local advice will need to be taken, increasing the time any dispute will take and of course, the costs involved.

 Who to contact for further guidance

-If you would like more information on the implications of Brexit on cross border disputes please contact Bryony Hurst or Louise Lanzkron.
+If you would like more information on the implications of Brexit on cross border disputes please contact Victoria Hobbs or Louise Lanzkron.

 This article is part of our Brexit series